Characters in the Present Time

 - Early-Bird Cameo: Wilbur walks into young!Franny near the beginning of the film, and apparently never figures out who she is.

 - Friend to All Living Things: Judging by her ambition to teach amphibians to not only speak, but sing as well.

 - Happily Married: To Cornelius.
 Who turns out to be the older Lewis.

 - Like Parent, Like Spouse: For her future husband, Lewis.
-Word of God stated that Franny's body model was used for Lewis's mother as well.
+Word of God stated that Franny's body model was used for Lewis' mother as well.

 - Little Miss Badass: As a child, Franny is able to push around Wilbur, who is much taller and older than she is.

-- Mama Bear: As previously mentioned, she attacked a T-Rex when it tried to grab Lewis.
+- Mama Bear: As previously mentioned, she attacks a T-Rex when it tries to grab Lewis.

 - Nice Girl: Franny is feisty, sweet, and was willing to adopt Lewis the first day she met him.
 She doesn't because he turns out to be the younger self of her future husband.

 - Opposites Attract: With Cornelius/future Lewis.
 While she's an excitable musician, he's a quiet person by comparison who is a worldwide known inventor.